CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-System shows an error message (“Please select a task on the list with a valid index”)
+System shows an error message (“Please select a task on the list with a valid index”) <br>
 > Use case resumes at step 2

 ### Use case 03 - Rename a task